-“Ballet Classics” springs to life on March 30th, 2014 at Methodist University’s, Reeves Auditorium.
-“Ballet Classics,” danced by the North Carolina State Ballet, is directed by Charlotte Blume and will feature three separate Ballets.
+In March 2014, “Ballet Classics” springs to life at Fayetteville State University’s Seabrook Auditorium and Methodist University’s Reeves Auditorium.
+“Ballet Classics,” danced by the North Carolina State Ballet and the Fayetteville State Dance Ensemble, is directed by Charlotte Blume and will feature two separate Ballets.

-Reservations for the March 30th performance may be made by calling the Ballet Company at (910) 485-4965 or through our Website.
-Tickets are $16.00 for general seating and may be purchased through QuickTixx or at the door.
+Reservations for public and school performances may be made by calling the Ballet Company at (910) 485-4965 or through our Website.
+Tickets may be purchased through EventBrite, or at the door.
 Tickets go on sale February 15, 2014.

 Public performances will be held at 7:30 p.m. on March 21st and 3 p.m. on March 22nd at Fayetteville State University’s Seabrook Auditorium, and at 3 p.m. on March 30th at Methodist University’s Reeves Auditorium.
 Tickets are $16.00.
 Fayetteville State University students gain admittance for $5.00 with student I.D. for either performance on their campus.

 Performances for Cumberland County and Regional Schools will be held on March 21st at Fayetteville State University’s Seabrook Auditorium, and on March 28th at Methodist University’s Reeves Auditorium.
 The cost is $6.00 for students, with teachers and staff admitted for free.
 The time for each performance is 10 a.m.